wrightben/languages/javascript/Games/Sudoku Solver/README.md

+### Solving
+It might be nice to have a sudoku solver to test generated puzzles.
+I wonder if there are any valid puzzles that cannot be solved using this algorithm.
+I enjoyed writing the functions, but a sudoku solution doesn't excite me.

 ### Files
 - ./solver.js: creates the regex list (and may eventually solve a puzzle)
 - ./filter/filter.sh: greps a cell's row, column and box